elandau/java-driver/manual/query_timestamps/README.md

 But in practice, the real accuracy of generated timestamps is largely dependent on the granularity of the underlying operating system's clock.

-For most systems, this minimum granularity is the millisecond, and the sub-millisecond part of generated timestamps is simply a counter that gets incremented until the next clock tick, as provided by `System.currentTimeMillis()`.
+For most systems, this minimum granularity is millisecond, and the sub-millisecond part of generated timestamps is simply a counter that gets incremented until the next clock tick, as provided by `System.currentTimeMillis()`.